Truman, Harry S.

 Clipping from the Pendergast-controlled newspaper the Missouri Democrat on November 2, 1934.
 This excerpt provides biographies for their list of preferred local, state, and national candidates for the upcoming election.

 Issue of the anti-corruption, Kansas City-based newspaper, Future: The Newsweekly for Today.
-The front page includes an article, continued on page 8, describing the inequality of property tax assessments throughout Jackson County and other costs of homeownership.
-Other featured articles include: “He Beats the Rap but You Take It” (p.
+The front page includes a photo and article, continued on page 8, about the cleanliness and purity of Kansas City’s milk supply and how to regulate that industry.
+Other featured articles include: “Fanfaronade” (p.

 Issue of the anti-corruption, Kansas City-based newspaper, Future: The Newsweekly for Today.